 This area is close to the Vatican and immediately outside Rome city centre.
 It is a very good option for families with a little more time to spend in Rome (you will need public transport from here) but has many good self-catering options, B&Bs and hotels

-Hotel Grand Melia (luxury)
+Hotel Grand Melia (5 star hotel)

 Hotel Santa Maria (3 stars)